 To facilitate a healing process for the EMU Community, while building towards an inclusive, equitable and responsive campus.

-As the Director of the Office of Diversity and Affirmative Action, I am responsible for ensuring the University is in compliance with equal opportunity laws.
-That includes serving as a resource to the campus community on matters related to diversity, inclusion and equity, and conducting trainings and workshops on diversity related matters.
-The diversity office also serves as an internal resource for students, staff, faculty and applicants who may have concerns about possible discrimination or harassment.
+As the Director of the Office of Diversity and Affirmative Action, I'm responsible for ensuring the University is in compliance with equal opportunity laws including serving as a resource on matters related to diversity, inclusion and equity and conducting trainings/workshops on diversity.
+The diversity office is also an internal resource for students, staff, faculty and applicants who may have concerns about possible discrimination or harassment.

-I am the newest CDI commissioner and joined the EMU community as Director of Diversity and Community Involvement on June 2, 2017.
-I was the Director of Diversity and Inclusion at Northwest Missouri State University since May 2011.
-I earned my bachelor's in public health education and health promotion from Central Michigan University, and my master's in higher education from Northwest Missouri State University.
+I joined the EMU community as Director of Diversity and Community Involvement in 2017.
+Previously, I was the Director of Diversity and Inclusion at Northwest Missouri State University.
+I earned my bachelor's in public health education and health promotion from Central Michigan University and my master's in higher education from Northwest Missouri State University.

 To inspire others to get involved with diversity, equity and inclusion implementation.